samscott89/draft-sullivan-cfrg-hash-to-curve/draft-sullivan-cfrg-hash-to-curve.md

 ## Elligator2 Method {#elligator2}

-The following hash_to_curve_elligator2(alpha) implements another constant-time variant of hash_to_curve(alpha).
-This algorithm works for any curve (over large characteristic field).
-The method is simple to implement.
-Below, let f(x) = y^2 = x(x^2 + Ax + B), i.e., a Montgomery form with the point of order 2 at (0,0).
-Any curve with a point of order 2 is isomorphic to this representation.
+The following hash_to_curve_elligator2(alpha) implements the Elligator2
+method from {{Elligator2}}.
+This algorithm works for any curve with a point of order 2 and j-invariant != 1728.
+Given curve equation f(x) = y^2 = x(x^2 + Ax + B), i.e., a Montgomery form with the point of
+order 2 at (0,0), this algorithm works as shown below.
+(Note that any curve with a point of order 2 is isomorphic to this representation.)

 ~~~
 1. r = HashToBase(alpha)